lumol-org/lumol/doc/src/tutorial/argon.md

 lumol argon.toml
 ```

-The simulation should complete in a few second (8s on my system), and produce
+The simulation should complete in a few second (8 s on my system), and produce
 two files: `energy.dat` and `trajectory.xyz`.

 ## Input file anatomy